-87. This schedule sets out the mechanism by which consequential modifications may be made to the model contracts as a result of changes to the Network Code and, in the freight operator customer contract, the traction electricity rules.
+86. This schedule sets out the mechanism by which consequential modifications may be made to the model contracts as a result of changes to the Network Code and, in the freight operator customer contract, the traction electricity rules.
 When changes are made to the Network Code, under the procedure in Part C of the Network Code, these are incorporated by reference into track access contracts and take effect even if the contract does not make specific reference to the changes.
-Consequential modifications to track access contracts may be needed, to provide clarity and to avoid ambiguities developing between provisions in a consolidated track access contract and in the Network Code (e.g. a defined term in the network code could be replaced or modified and consequential changes to track access contracts would bring them into line and avoid ambiguity).
+Consequential modifications to track access contracts may be needed, to provide clarity and to avoid ambiguities developing between provisions in a consolidated track access contract and in the Network Code (for

-- 88. The traction electricity rules are a common set of regulations that apply to all operators who have elected to have their electrically powered services subject to on train metering so that their traction electricity consumption is charged according to their actual metered usage rather than by a modelled calculation.
-If applicable the rules form part of the freight operator customer contract.
+- example, a defined term in the Network Code could be replaced or modified and consequential changes to track access contracts would bring them into line to avoid ambiguity). - 87.
+The traction electricity rules are a common set of regulations that apply to all operators who have elected to have their electrically powered services subject to on train metering so that their traction electricity consumption is charged according to their actual metered usage rather than by a modelled calculation.
+If applicable, the rules form part of the freight operator customer contract.
 Modifications made to the traction electricity rules are incorporated into the track access contract with automatic effect when specified by ORR through a modification notice.
-Any operators wishing to transfer from modelled traction electricity charges to on train metering must have their track access contract amended with ORR's approval under section 22 of the Act. - 89.
-This schedule does not require the applicant(s) to specify any particular information within it.
+Any operators wishing to transfer from modelled traction electricity charges to on-train metering must have their track access contract amended with ORR's approval under section 22 of the Act. - 88.
+This schedule does not require the parties to specify any particular information within it.

-© Crown copyright 2019
+© Crown copyright 2024

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
-To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: psi@nationalarchives.gsi.gov.uk.
+To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3